 But those who adapt in business so often prosper.
 So instead of viewing this as a fatal blow to your profit margins, instead embrace the introduction of flexible working as an opportunity to advance company culture, better employee contentment and generally foster a happier, healthier working environment.
 Here’s how; our 5 ways to encourage a productive flexible working environment.

 UK employees have a statutory right to request flexible working.
 However, the Office for National Statistics reports that before coronavirus, only 1.7m people from a workforce of 32.6m worked from home.
 That’s just 5%.
 Indeed, the number of UK businesses offering employees the opportunity of remote working is also low; less than 3 in 10.

 Remote working during lockdown has given both employers and employees the opportunity to evaluate the possibility of telecommuting, or remote working full-time, and adapt and diversify their practices to fit in with this.
-By recognising that much of the hard work has now already been done – in setting up the systems, communication channels and structures – to encourage remote working, businesses should embrace the positive change this flexi working can bring.
+By recognising that much of the hard work has now already been done – in setting up the systems such as Track Time 24, communication channels and structures – to encourage remote working, businesses should embrace the positive change this flexi working can bring.

 Documented benefits of remote working include reduced time and expense commuting, better time management, improved morale and a decrease in tardiness.
 Since you’ve now completed most of the groundwork in shifting your company to remote working, it would be folly to return to old practices once this thing’s all over.

 That said, there will, of course, sometimes be times when employees will have to be physically present at the office.
 Without clear and concise government guidelines on what a ‘covid-secure workplace’ should look like, businesses are having to exercise a fair amount of that infamous common sense to adapt.